Fastly Rust Compute@Edge configuration options

 px_additional_s2s_activity_enabled

-Whether to send the additional_s2s activity automatically after the response.
-This should only be set to false if it is not possible to determine whether the login was successful based on the HTTP response, in which case the activity must be sent in some other way.
+Whether to send the additional_s2s activity, which reports on whether the login was successful, automatically in the postEnforce function.
+This should only be set to false if it’s not possible to determine whether the login was successful based on the HTTP response.
+However, if that’s the case, then the additional_s2s activity must be sent with px_additional_s2s_activity_header_enabled.

 key: px_additional_s2s_activity_enabled